dianagudu/gks2015-ceph/tutorial/deploy.md

     ceph mon stat

 Next, we will deploy the 4 OSDs.
+We will use the */dev/vdb* disk on each VM, which is mounted on */mnt*.

+    ceph-deploy osd prepare ceph-1:/mnt ceph-2:/mnt ceph-3:/mnt ceph-4:/mnt

-We will use an entire disk (/dev/vdb), that will be partitioned by ceph-deploy into 2 partitions: journal and data.
+It is also possible to pass the disk itself as a location for OSDs.
+Make sure that the disk is not mounted.
+Ceph will partition it into 2 partitions: journal and data.

-    ceph-deploy osd prepare ceph-1:/dev/vdb ceph-2:/dev/vdb ceph-3:/dev/vdb ceph-4:/dev/vdb

-However, Ceph supports any location in the filesystem as location for journal and data.
+Generally, Ceph supports any location in the filesystem as location for journal and data.

 To activate the OSDs, execute:

-    ceph-deploy osd activate ceph-1:/dev/vdb ceph-2:/dev/vdb ceph-3:/dev/vdb ceph-4:/dev/vdb
+    ceph-deploy osd activate ceph-1:/mnt ceph-2:/mnt ceph-3:/mnt ceph-4:/mnt

 Check the status of the Ceph cluster with: